emissary-ingress/emissary/DEVELOPING.md

    ```

 2. Run the sidecar locally with the local backend forwarding all
-   snapshot requests to the backend in the cluster.
+   snapshot requests to the backend in the cluster:

+   The long and flexible way:

    ```sh
    DEV_WEBUI_SNAPSHOT_HOST=${MY_CLUSTER_HOST_OR_IP} \